 Google's algorithm rewards keywords and backlinks.
 AI models reward clarity, context, and citation-worthiness.
 That fundamental difference broke most legacy SEO platforms.

-The tools that adapted fastest understood this: AI doesn't crawl websites like Googlebot.
+The tools that adapted fastest understood one thing: AI doesn't crawl websites like Googlebot.
 It synthesizes information, evaluates authority through different signals, and prioritizes content that directly answers complex queries.
 Your perfectly optimized meta descriptions?
 Irrelevant.
 Your keyword density?
 Meaningless.

-A full-stack GEO platform with monitoring across major models and an optimization hub that turns insights into content, technical fixes, and partner outreach.
-Strong “pipeline to action” flow for teams that want one system to track, diagnose, and improve AI visibility.
+A full-stack GEO platform: monitoring across major models, plus an optimization hub that turns insights into content, technical fixes, and partner outreach.
+The pitch is one system to track, diagnose, and improve AI visibility instead of stitching five tools together.

 Pros